-A: On average, each certificate consists of around five courses (14 credits).
+A: On average, each certificate consists of around four courses (12 credits).
 Since you can take one course during each of NGUís five start dates throughout the year, you can easily complete your certificate program in just one year.

 Q: When do classes start?

 A: NGUís credit certificate programs include five start dates every year.
 So you can begin classes whenever itís most convenient for you.
 See our upcoming dates.

 Q: If I do well in the certificate program, then do I automatically get in at NGU?